 According to the science of gynecology, the human papillomavirus is not transmitted when using the same household appliances and hygiene products with a sick person.

-Once in the body, the virus is met by immune cells that suppress the activity of the virus and prevent it from multiplying, but if a person's immunity is weakened, HPV penetrates the basal layer of the skin and integrates into the chromosomes.
-Cells mutate due to exposure to the virus, and begin to divide uncontrollably on a limited surface.
+Once in the body, the virus is met by immune cells that suppress the activity of the virus and prevent it from multiplying, but if a person’s immunity is weakened, HPV penetrates the basal layer of the skin and is integrated into the chromosomes.
+Cells, due to exposure to the virus, mutate and begin to divide uncontrollably on a limited surface.
 Accordingly, outwardly this manifests itself in the development of warts and genital warts.

 Modern gynecology identifies more than 150 types of papilloma in women.
-Among them are safe types of HPV and malignant strains.
-Types 68 and 58 are considered the most dangerous.
-In 70% of cases, these strains degenerate into cervical cancer.
-HPV types 16 and 18 in women are also considered highly oncogenic species.
-They do not always lead to malignant warts, but the risk is very high.
-If a woman was once diagnosed with hpv 16 or 18, then she must be registered with a doctor until the end of her life.
+Among them there are safe types of HPV and malignant strains.
+Types 68 and 58 are considered to be the most dangerous.
+In 70% of cases, these strains develop into cervical cancer.
+HPV types 16 and 18 in women are also considered highly oncogenic types.
+They do not always lead to malignancy of condylomas, but the risk is very high.
+If a woman has been diagnosed with hpv 16 or 18 once, then she must be registered with a doctor for the rest of her life.

-The slightest decrease in immunity or inflammation can provoke a reactivation of the disease, because, as you know, it is impossible to cure HPV 16.18 and other strains, the activity of the virus can only be suspended for a while.
+The slightest decrease in immunity or inflammation can provoke re-activation of the disease, because, as is known, it is impossible to cure HPV 16.18 and other strains; the activity of the virus can only be suspended for some time.

 Papilloma type 16 begins to show symptoms after three weeks, this is the main threat.
-When HPV in women of type 16 is at an early stage of its development, it provokes benign neoplasms on the skin and mucous membrane of the penis, they usually have a round shape and a diameter of 10 mm.
-The color of the growths can be flesh and brown.
-HPV type 18 in women is also very often noted, this is the same highly oncogenic disease with similar symptoms, the difference is only in the cellular structure of the strain.
+When HPV type 16 in women is at an early stage of its development, it provokes benign neoplasms on the skin and mucous membrane of the genital organ; they usually have a round shape and a diameter of 10 mm.
+The color of the growths can be flesh-colored or brown.
+HPV type 18 is also very often observed in women; it is the same highly oncogenic disease with similar symptoms, the only difference is in the cellular structure of the strain.

-If papillomavirus types 16 and 18 are present in the body, then boweniod papulosis can be provoked.
-When infected with hpv 16, patients first notice beige neoplasms on the labia, then on the thighs and in the anus.
-Warts may not cause discomfort, as they do not itch or hurt.
+If papillomavirus types 16 and 18 are present in the body, then the disease boveniod papulosis can be provoked.
+When infected with hpv 16, patients first notice beige growths on the labia, then on the thighs and in the anus.
+Condylomas may not cause discomfort, since they do not itch or hurt.
 Human papillomavirus type 18 develops much more actively than HPV type 16, and affects large areas of skin in a short time.
-Sometimes, warts merge with each other and form large lesions that look like mushrooms.
+Sometimes, condylomas merge with each other and form large lesions that look like mushrooms.

 HPV symptoms

-The symptoms of the disease manifest themselves in different ways, the signs of the disease directly depend on the strain of the virus that entered the woman's body.
+Symptoms of the disease manifest themselves in different ways; the signs of the disease directly depend on the strain of the virus that has entered the woman’s body.
 As a rule, the main symptom of the development of HPV in women is warts in intimate places and spotting during sex.
-Warts can be located on the external genitalia or inside.
-They are diagnosed during the examination by a gynecologist.
-Type 16 papillomas, being torn or ulcerated, secrete a clear liquid with an unpleasant odor.
-The main symptoms of HPV 16 are condylomas, they can be large and grow over the entire genital gap, moving to the femoral-inguinal folds.
+Warts can be located on the external genitalia or internally.
+They are diagnosed by a gynecologist during an examination.
+Type 16 papillomas, when torn or ulcerated, release a clear liquid with an unpleasant odor.
+The main symptoms of HPV 16 are condylomas, which can be large in size and grow over the entire genital opening, moving to the femoral-inguinal folds.

-The human papillomavirus in gynecology is not uncommon, and medicine has already studied this disease in detail.
-In addition to the formation of genital warts and warts, the disease does not show additional symptoms that would characterize reproduction in the DNA of HPV 16, 18 or other strains.
-Against the background of reduced immunity, there may be general weakness, dizziness, sleep disturbance and other typical symptoms, but they are in no way associated with the virus.
+The human papillomavirus is not uncommon in gynecology, and medicine has already studied this disease in detail.
+Apart from the formation of genital warts and warts, the disease does not exhibit additional symptoms that would characterize the reproduction of HPV 16, 18 or other strains in the DNA.
+Against the background of reduced immunity, general weakness, dizziness, sleep disturbance and other typical symptoms may occur, but they are in no way related specifically to the virus.

 Diagnosis and treatment of HPV in women

-Treatment of papillomavirus infection is a long and troublesome process, it usually begins with a correct diagnosis.
-In order for the treatment of papillomavirus in women to be successful, you need to understand exactly which strain develops in the body, because sometimes the HPV treatment regimen is different.
-What is HPV 16 and 18 laboratory staff are well aware of, and can identify these and other strains in a cytological smear.
-Sometimes, for an accurate diagnosis, the patient can be sent to:
+Treatment of human papillomavirus infection is a long and troublesome process; it usually begins with correct diagnosis.
+In order for the treatment of papillomavirus in women to be successful, you need to understand exactly which strain develops in the body, because sometimes the treatment regimen for HPV is different.
+Laboratory workers know well what HPV 16 and 18 are, and can identify these and other strains in a cytological smear.
+Sometimes, for an accurate diagnosis, the patient may be sent to:

 • colposcopy;